dime-scheduler/sdk-dotnet/README.md

 ## Contributing

-Pull requests are welcome.
-Please check out the contribution and code of conduct guidelines.
+We welcome contributions.
+Please check out the contribution and code of conduct guidelines first.

+To contribute:

+1. Fork the project
+2. Create a feature branch (`git checkout -b feature/mynewfeature`)
+3. Commit your changes (`git commit -m 'Add mynewfeature'`)
+4. Push to the branch (`git push origin feature/mynewfeature`)
+5. Open a pull request